-- Managing the calendar(s) and schedule(s) for one or more senior staff,
+- Managing calendar(s) and schedule(s) for one or more senior staff;

-- Preparing documents, handouts, or computer presentations (e.g. PowerPoint) for meetings, including facilitating agendas and following up on commitments made at meetings,
+- Preparing documents, handouts, or computer presentations (e.g. PowerPoint) for meetings, including drafting agendas and following up on commitments made at meetings;

-- Providing computer support of all types (e.g., basic applications, specialized applications, troubleshooting, mobile devices, latest apps, tools and social media) and knowledge management (e.g., developing and maintaining databases, capturing information, and conducting research),
+- Providing computer support of all types (e.g., basic and specialized applications, troubleshooting, mobile devices, latest apps, tools and social media) and knowledge management (e.g., developing and maintaining databases, capturing information, and conducting research);

-- Planning and assisting with official events and visitors, including tracking budget and expenses, building and managing guest lists, requesting and monitoring supply requests, and tracking guest attendance and official gifts.
+- Planning and assisting with official events and visitors, including tracking budgets and expenses, building and managing guest lists, submitting and monitoring supply requests, tracking guest attendance, and official gifts.